Coronavirus testing COVID-19 pandemic ~ A complete guide protecting yourself, your family and your community.

 Do you think the private laboratories will offer such free service?

-How can I get Coronavirus test done in India?
+How can I get the Coronavirus test done in India?

 The National Institute of Virology (NIV Pune) scientists are working round-the-clock in the fight against deadly coronavirus (COVID-19).
 As of now, the government has allowed a network of 2449 laboratories in 27 states and union territories for testing samples of suspected patients across the country.